hunghnguyen/MoneroSigner/INLINE_TODO.md

   expire 2024-07-01, see #todo in xmrsigner.helpers.mnemonic_generation, and fix language together...
 - `src/xmrsigner/views/tools_views.py`:271
   expire 2024-07-01, see #todo in xmrsigner.helpers.mnemonic_generation, and fix language together...

+### 2024-07-15
+- `src/xmrsigner/views/seed_views.py`:1015
+  expire 2024-07-15, from there come this numbers, is this not some data comming from QR code constraints?
+Would it no be wise to get the number from there instead of this???
+Test if smaller are viable

 ### 2024-07-31
 - `src/xmrsigner/helpers/mnemonic_generation.py`:12